 Social anxiety often occurs when dogs have not learned how to socialize with other pets & humans.
 As a result, they may become more fearful and cautious when encountering new people or pets.

 A classic example of noise anxiety would be dogs who hide or whine when they hear fireworks.
 Now, noise anxiety doesn't mean that fireworks are the reason for your dog's anxious behavior.
-In fact, dogs can become fearful of noises such as thunderstorms, cars and even children crying.
+In fact, dogs can become fearful of noises such as other dogs and outdoor power equipment, thunderstorms, cars and even children crying.

 Traumatic anxiety goes hand-in-hand with PTSD.
 For example, if you have recently rescued an abused or neglected dog, then there might be a few triggers that can set them off.
 This can be the sight or sound of a discomforting object.
 For example, a dog raised in a puppy mill may not whine or yelp if placed in a crate.

 Senior Dogs!
 A Case of Dementia In Dogs

 If your dog whines a lot and happens to be a senior (above the age of 8 years old), then chances are dementia can play a significant role in whining.

 Canine dementia is more often referred to as canine cognitive dysfunction (CCD).
 Currently, there's no definite answer about what causes CCD.